Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 └── basic_usage.ipynb

 Next, I asked Claude to generate the package conda environment.yml, poetry pyproject.toml, installation instructions, initial test fixtures, precommit hooks, and CI/CD (GitHub Actions).
 I was specific about the desired dependencies and workflow, so the resulting infrastructure only needed minor modifications.
-With the foundation in place, I proceeded to ask claude to generate each module and inspected / edited the generated output.
-Following this approach the initial chemscii command line tool was quickly developed.
+Having the infrastructure in place ended up making the development process pretty smooth.
+The linters and type checking acted as guard rails.

 CLI Example: